ricencode/ricencode.github.io/index.md

 ---
 layout: page
 title: RicENcode!
-tagline: Supporting tagline
+tagline: The knowledge of cloned rice genes lost in the information of rice functional genomic studies
 ---
 {% include JB/setup %}

-The knowledge of cloned rice genes lost in the information of rice functional genomic studies

 ## Introdution
 We collected 2204 cloned rice genes and 303 gene families comprised of 3381 genes.
 For each gene,